lief-project/LIEF/doc/sphinx/Intro.rst

 In the architecture, each format has its own *namespace*, parser and builder.
-The parser takes a binary, library... as input and decompose it in LIEF object.
+The parser takes a binary, library... as input and decomposes in LIEF object.
 For instance, the ``ELF``  format has segments, so ``ELF::Parser`` will parse segments to create ``ELF::Segment``.
 In the ``ELF::Binary`` class we will have a list of ``ELF::Segement`` which can be modified (change type, size, content...).
 Then the ``ELF::Builder`` will transform ``ELF::Binary`` into a valid executable.

-This process can be sum-up in the following figure:
+This process can be summed up in the following figure:

 .. image:: _static/archi_elf.png
    :height: 700px